onelazyugy/java/README.md

 # app
-Spring boot and gradle build sample project with Java
+Gradle project with Java 8 to demonstrate Design patterns